ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "Finally, he understands," Aldwin laughed, a sound like a mail fist dragged across glass.
 "Every chain forged, every auction blessed, every temple that turned from mercy to commerce—all part of the great work.
 The waning of the light, the triumph of profitable darkness."

 The fear spell pulsed stronger, but Gond drew his sword.
 The silver blade blazed with blue-white light, and suddenly his companions could move again.
-Elena's sword cleared its sheath, Thorek raised his warhammer, and Silviana began weaving protective magic.
+Elena's blade cleared its sheath, Thorek raised his warhammer, and Silviana began weaving protective magic.

 "Impossible," Cassius breathed, staring at the glowing blade.
 "No mortal weapon should be able to cut through our power."